Physfock/dboc-magnetic-field/README.md

 Potential energy curves (PECs) and Diagonal Born–Oppenheimer Corrections (DBOC) as functions of magnetic field strength and internuclear distance for the H2, LiH, and HeH+ molecules.

-The repository contains a Podman container with modified ChronusQ code that writes the one- and two-electron matrix elements required for the subsequent correlation calculations in HDF5 format.
+The repository contains a Podman container with modified ChronusQ code ([https://github.com/xsligroup/chronusq_public](https://github.com/xsligroup/chronusq_public)) that writes the GIAO one- and two-electron matrix elements required for the subsequent correlation calculations in HDF5 format.
 This data is then reused in PySCF to calculate the DBOC within the approximation discussed in the manuscript: [https://arxiv.org/pdf/2609.15327](https://arxiv.org/pdf/2609.15327)

-The following instructions are also available at: [https://github.com/Physfock/cc_tesla](https://github.com/Physfock/cc_tesla)
+The instructions for patching ChronusQ and PySCF are also available at: [https://github.com/Physfock/cc_tesla](https://github.com/Physfock/cc_tesla)

+The patched and built binaries are already pre-installed in this container.

 ## Instructions